NiuTrans/NiuTrans.NMT/sample/translate/README.md

-# Translating with pretrained models
+# Translating with pre-trained models

 ## IWSLT'14 En-De Models

-The following instructions can be used to translate with a pretrained Transformer model.
+The following instructions can be used to translate with a pre-trained Transformer model.

 You can evaluate models trained in the [training example](../sample/train) by two steps.

 Step 1: Translate the IWSLT14 De-En test set (tokenized) on the GPU:
 ```
+IWSLT_PATH=sample/train/iwslt14.tokenized.de-en
 bin/NiuTrans.NMT \
 -dev 0 \
  -test $IWSLT_PATH/test.de \